Hazards Planning Center

 Improving Community Resilience through Risk Modeling

-The U.S. Department of Housing and Urban Development (HUD) Office of Policy Development and Research and the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management have developed a project to explore strategies to more effectively integrate mitigation planning into the larger community planning processes.
+The U.S. Department of Housing and Urban Development (HUD) Office of Policy Development and Research and the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management developed a project to explore strategies to more effectively integrate mitigation planning into the larger community planning processes.

-- assessment of available models, tools, and methods that assess flood risk (both likelihood and exposure) at a specific location
+- Assessment of available models, tools, and methods that assess flood risk (both likelihood and exposure) at a specific location

-- identification of points of intervention where the relevant models, tools, and methods can be integrated into the planning process
+- Identification of points of intervention where the relevant models, tools, and methods can be integrated into the planning process

-- identification of opportunities to demonstrate the use of the models, tools, and processes in local planning
+- Identification of opportunities to demonstrate the use of the models, tools, and processes in local planning

-- demonstration of the approach within pilot communities
+- Demonstration of the approach within pilot communities

-- outreach to help other communities understand the opportunities
+- Outreach to help other communities understand the opportunities

-- identification of parallel concepts for other threats to communities
+- Identification of parallel concepts for other threats to communities

-Community planners, floodplain managers, GIS coordinators, emergency managers, and others who are involved with local planning processes were asked for your help in creating an inventory of flood risk models, tools, datasets, portals, viewers, and other resources that determine inundation risk at the community level.
+Community planners, floodplain managers, GIS coordinators, emergency managers, and others who are involved with local planning processes were asked for help in creating an inventory of flood risk models, tools, datasets, portals, viewers, and other resources that determine inundation risk at the community level.